mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 ### Mentoring

 We split our time between delivery and mentoring.
-Mainmatter's Principal Engineering Consultant, Luca Palmieri, spent several hours a week pairing with Aleph Alpha's
-team: we worked on the project together, discussing design decisions, reviewing code, and sharing knowledge.
+Luca spent several hours a week pairing with Aleph Alpha's team, working together on the project, discussing design decisions, reviewing code and sharing knowledge.

 Aleph Alpha's team is experienced and highly talented.
-Nonetheless, the entire project was on an extremely tight schedule: having someone with the deep expertise on the team allowed them to **move faster** and **avoid costly mistakes**.
+Nonetheless, the entire project was on an extremely tight schedule: Having someone with the deep expertise on the team allowed them to **move faster** and **avoid costly mistakes**.

 ## Outcome